CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 If the final results are satisfactory, the model will be trained on the whole train / validation set and saved in order to make predictions on the test set.

-⚠️ Note: Due to the large size of the notebooks with the outputs, it was not possible for me to upload them to the E-Learning / GitHub platforms, below are links to the notebooks with the outputs viewable using Colab:
+⚠️ **Note**: Due to the large size of the notebooks with the outputs, it was not possible for me to upload them to the E-Learning / GitHub platforms, below are links to the notebooks with the outputs viewable using Colab:

 1. [Data crawling](https://drive.google.com/file/d/1Kge0w40KDNjtRWsx0i82eDCg8ifTlAHX/view?usp=sharing)
 2. [Feature engineering](https://drive.google.com/file/d/1KvpnWJ5VqOhG0wBaG6Hn_49zI0pxxFt1/view?usp=sharing)